-CEVA-X2 is an advanced DSP/Controller aimed at high-end multi-standard cellular baseband and intensive sound processing applications.
-It has been specifically designed to tackle mobile broadband Physical Layer (PHY) control, intensive multi-microphone speech processing and cutting-edge audio workloads.
+The CEVA-X2 is an advanced DSP/controller aimed at high-end multi-standard cellular baseband and intensive sound processing applications.
+It has been specifically designed to tackle mobile broadband Physical Layer (PHY) control, intensive multi-microphone speech processing, and cutting-edge audio workloads.

-The processor includes two Scalar Processing Units (SPU) which supports 8/16/32/64 bit data types for ALU operations, it includes static branch prediction and optional dynamic branch prediction, and offers both supervisor and user modes.
+The processor includes two Scalar Processing Units (SPUs), which support 8/16/32/64-bit data types for ALU operations.
+It supports both static branch prediction and optional dynamic branch prediction, and offers both supervisor and user modes.

-The CEVA-X2 processor is a fully featured DSP/Controller boasting an advanced VLIW/SIMD architecture that is part of the scalable CEVA-X family.
+A fully featured DSP/controller with an advanced VLIW/SIMD architecture that is part of the scalable CEVA-X family

 - Highly efficient controller with a 4.5 CoreMark/MHz score